mondaycom/vibe/README.md

 ### Troubleshooting local development

 - If you are using NVM, make sure both packages are using the same version.
 - Because we are using react hooks and having react as a peerDependency - if you want to develop locally and encounter issues with "invalid hook call" [see this github thread](https://github.com/facebook/react/issues/13991).
-The quick fix is in your webpack config file alias react to resolve the node_modules path
+The quick fix is in your webpack config file alias react to resolve the node_modules path.

 Go to the project's directory and run: